UCLALibrary/research-tips/_posts/2010-01-11-integrating-citations.markdown

 handout: /assets/handouts/citation-integration-final.pdf
 category: Writing with Sources
 ---
-<p class="intro" font-size="1">Need to include references in your writing?
-Here are some ways to do it!</p>
+<p class="intro" font-size="1">Looking to vary the ways in which your cite your sources?
+Here are several ideas for integrating citations with sophistication and efficiency!</p>

 <div class="row">
 <div class="col s4"><img src="http://i.imgur.com/jhXEWwP.gif" width="100%" frameborder="0" allowfullscreen></div>
-<div class="col s8 intro" font-size="1">You've done your research and found sources that support your argument.
-Now it's time to let your readers know how these sources have contributed to your work!
-Here are a few of the basics for integrating citations into your writing:</div>
+<div class="col s8 intro" font-size="1">Now that you've done your research, it's time to cite your sources.
+We sampled several academic papers to show you a variety of ways you can integrate your sources into your own writing.
+Use these strategies to diversify your writing and show your readers how your sources contributed to your work!</div>
 </div>

 ### Citation Structures: